msimms/Crawler/README.md

     [--url <URL from which to start crawling>]
     [--rate <crawl rate, in seconds>]
     [--max-depth <maximum crawl depth>]
+    [--min-revisit-secs <minimum number of seconds before allowing a URL to be revisited>\
     [--parse-module <name of the Python module that will parse each page>] [--mongodb-addr <URL of the mongodb instance which will store the result, defaults to localhost:27017>] [--verbose <true|false>]